petiepooo/fused-pcap/README.md

 Access is read-only by default.
 Read-write support may be added if a valid use case surfaces.

 The directory containing the pcap files to concatenate is specified during mount creation.
-If possible, pcaps can also be located within subdirectories of the mountpoint.
+Pcaps can also be located within subdirectories of the mountpoint.

-The pcap file to start with is specified when calling open().

-The pcap file to end with is optionally specified when calling open().
-The format for that is "actualstartfile..actualendfile" as the filename.
-Tab completion doesn't seem to be possible for the range format, as the shell itterates through the directory without giving fuse any indication of what's been typed so far.

-If start and end files are both specified at open time, actual filesize can be computed and returned by fstat().
-If clustersize > 1, it may be larger than what is actually read before EOF is sent.

-The ending file can also be specified by writing to a virtual file, eg: $echo \* > /mnt/pcap/..end to stop at the next EOF.
-This file is checked whenever a new file is poised to be concatenated.
+Opening pcap files takes the format startfile[..[endfile]]  If no double-dot separator is specified, a single file is processed until EOF.

+If a double-dot separator is specified, processing starts on startfile and continues until an error occurs or an end file is specified by writing to the special "..end" file in the same directory.
+Whenever a new file appears, presence and content of the virtual ..end file is checked to know whether to end processing then.
 If the ..end file has a process id suffix, eg: /mnt/pcap/..end.1234, it only triggers an EOF for that specific process.
 This allows several processes to use the same mountpoint (with clustersize==1).
 This should not be used on clustersize>1.

+If both starting and ending files are specified separated by the double-dot, the two files, along with any pertinent files chronologically between the two, are concatenated.
+Pcap file headers are skipped on all files except the first.

+Tab completion doesn't seem to be possible when using the double-dot format, as the shell iterates through the directory without giving fuse any indication of what's been typed so far.

+If starting and ending files are both specified at open time, actual filesize can be computed and returned by fstat().
+If clustersize > 1, it may be larger than what is actually read before EOF is sent.

 When ..end is present, the ending file has been processed, and EOF(s) has been sent, the last fully processed file's name will be available at /mnt/pcap/..last.
 The next file that would be processed is at /mnt/pcap/..next.
 If a pid suffix is specified on ..end, it will be present for ..last and ..next as well, eg: /mnt/pcap/..end.1234.

-If one process in a cluster ends prematurely, it would normally block all others.
+If one process in a cluster ends prematurely, it would normally block all others, as the blocks written would fall behind those being read.
 If this is detected (the fd is closed), one of five actions can be taken depending on the clusterabend option setting:

 1. The remaining members continue to receive packets until the end of the current file, at which time they receive an EOF.  ..abend is created containing the pid(s) that closed early.  ..last and ..next contain the file names specified above.
 2. The remaining members continue to receive packets until the end of the current file, at which time they receive an EINVAL error.
 Special files are created as above